In traditional set theory, a subset of a set is a set with the property that

-In other foundations of mathematics, this definition doesn't make sense, because there is no global membership predicate (and there may not be a global equality predicate either).
+In structural foundations of mathematics, this definition doesn't make sense, because there is no global membership predicate (and there may not be a global equality predicate either).
 Accordingly, we define a subset of to be a set with the structure of an injection

 We can still define a local membership predicate as follows: Given an element of and a subset (technically, ) of ,